 You’ll also get:

-5,000 bonus Chase Ultimate Rewards points when you add an authorized user who makes a purchase within the 1st 3 months
+- 5,000 bonus Chase Ultimate Rewards points when you add an authorized user and make a purchase within the first 3 months of opening your account

-- Primary car rental insurance – Covers damage or theft to your rental car, when you pay for the rental with your card
+- Primary car rental insurance – Covers damage due to theft or collision to your rental car, when you pay for the rental with your card

 - Trip delay reimbursement – Get up to $500 back per ticket when your trip is delayed more than 12 hours

 - $0 foreign transaction fees